side story - Mason

 “You know Sam wants to pursue to be a doctor, right?”
 Abigail starts, the sound of her closing the lid to the fruit heard clearly.

-I release a quiet sigh, pulling open fridge, not really looking.
+I release a quiet sigh, pulling open the fridge, but not really looking.

 “Did you know it was because of you?”